 Here are 5 mistakes web designers and website owners make that they need to consider when building a successful website…

 Let’s face it, anyone can ‘design’ a website.
-We’ve all see the ads on TV and Youtube showing celebrities building their own websites.
+We’ve all see the ads on TV and Youtube showing celebrities building their own websites with online web building tools such as WIX or Godaddy’s Site Builder.
 Surely if they can do it it must be easy, right?